sbancuz/OpenMP-zig/README.md

 All of the directive can return error type, though it's not fully implemented yet for all directives.

+> [!WARNING]
+> Returning more than one type of error from a directive it's clearly a race condition!

 ## Goal

 The goal of this library is to provide at least OpenMP 4.5 to zig and be production ready, along with the mentioned extensions.